 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
-Noncombustible material must extend at least 8 inches up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory.
-Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figure 5, and Figures 6 and 7 (page 11) for minimum clearances.
+Noncombustible material must extend at least 8" up.
+See Figure 5, page 9, and Figure 6 for minimum clearances.

 IMPORTANT: If you cannot meet these minimum clearances, you must operate heater with chimney flue damper open.
-Go to Installing Damper Clamp Accessory for Vented
+Go to Installing Damper Clamp Accessory for Vented Operation, page 11.